 Exercising your feet regularly with the proper foot wear is a great way to prevent injuries.
 If you have any concerns about your feet, contact Brent Harwood, DPM of Southeast Podiatry.
-Our doctor will treat your foot care needs.
+Our doctor will treat your foot and ankle needs.

 How to Prevent Running Injuries